srgilani/h2k_hpxml/docs/assumptions.md

 - Hot water heating capcity will use the "input capacity" field in the hot water section if it's present.
 However, this field isn't always present.
 It's also within a section of the hot water screen called "Standby", so it's unclear if this field has the same interpretation as HPXML
 - Using HPXML's built-in assumptions about hot water distribution pipe length
 - Unrestricted GSHP/WSHP cutoffs are enforced by applying a switchover temp of -40C
+- When a supplementary heating system's equipment type is "Other (describe)" in h2k, the "Space Heater" HPXML system is used

 ### Results-dependent translations
 #### Boiler Electric Auxiliary Energy